 2.1 Study area

-The study was conducted at Dawaipani situated in Darjeeling district, West Bengal, India.
-The starting point of the survey path was with 27.03192° N latitude and 88.30884° E longitude and ending point with 27.02596° N latitude and 88.31575° E longitude, covering a distance of about 3 km.
-The area has a cool climate throughout the year as it is situated at an altitude of 6500 feet and it experiences subtropical highland climate.
+The study was conducted at Dawaipani, situated in Darjeeling district, West Bengal, India.
+A survey path was established between 27.03192° N -88.30884° E and 27.02596° N - 88.31575° E, covering a distance of about 3 km (Fig. 1).
+The area has a cool subtropical highland climate throughout the year as it is situated at an altitude of 6500.
 The region receives heavy rainfall in the months of July and August when landslides are also prevalent.

 2.2 Survey technique

-The surveys for data collection were carried out in the month of October, 2025, on sunny days (08:00 h to 12:00 h and 16:00 h to 17:30 h) with pleasant climatic conditions and with no heavy rain or heavy wind.
-Pollard walk method was implemented for the purpose of data collection (Pollard, 1977).
-In order to cover the entire survey path of 3000 m, a combination of 6 transects each comprised of 500 m were surveyed every day.
+The surveys for data collection were carried out in October, 2025, on sunny, quiet days (08:00 h to 12:00 h and 16:00 h to 17:30 h), employing a Pollard walk method (Pollard, 1977).
+In order to cover the entire survey path of 3000 m, a combination of 6 transects comprising 500 m each was surveyed every day.
 Observations were primarily made via naked eyes or binocular along with the help of photographs.
 The line transect method was implemented for the purpose of butterfly sampling (Hossain & Aditya, 2016).
-The butterfly species that were observed during the sampling period were recorded along with their number.
+The butterfly species that were observed during the sampling period were recorded along with their abundance.
 Maximum butterfly species were identified by direct observation in the field or in few cases, photographs were clicked for the purpose of identification.
-The keys of Kunte et al. (2014), Kehimkar (2016) and Dey et al. (2017) were followed for the identification of the butterfly species recorded during the survey period and no butterflies were collected or captured.
+The keys of Kunte et al. (2014), Kehimkar (2016) and Dey et al. (2017) were followed for the identification of the butterfly species recorded during the survey period, and no butterflies were collected or captured.
 The common English names and scientific names that were followed in the study are in accordance with Varshney and Smetacek (2015).

 2.3 Statistical data Analysis

 To understand the community structure of the butterfly species in the sampled site, all the recorded data were used to estimate the diversity indices with the help of Microsoft Excel 2019 software.
 Species richness, abundance and evenness were determined through Shannon index (Shannon & Weaver, 1963), Simpson index (Simpson, 1964) and Pielou’s index (Mulder et al., 2004) respectively.
-To explain species richness and evenness a rank abundance curve was prepared (Whittaker, 1965).
+To represent species richness and evenness, a rank abundance curve was prepared (Whittaker, 1965).

 Shannon diversity index (H’) = - Σ pi ln pi